dib-lab/2022-paper-branchwater-software/manuscript.md

 for branchwater.
 Table @tbl:avg_bench contains average measurements and standard deviations for time, memory, and I/O, showing that branchwater is I/O and memory intensive.
-Table @tbl:catalog compares the runtimes and memory usage for a search the entire catalog (normalized to 10k samples) against both the random subsets in Table
+Table @tbl:catalog compares the runtimes and memory usage for a search of the entire catalog (normalized to 10k samples) with both the random subsets in Table
 @tbl:avg_bench and the largest 10k sketches in the database.
 The increased memory usage of the catalog and especially the 10k largest metagenomes suggests that a relatively small number of metagenomes